Log on to clyde: ssh firstname.lastname@example.org.

 You’re probably tired of typing the same command and file name over and over, try using the up/down arrows to move back and forth through the history of your commands and then editing the commands to make new ones.
 You can also use tab-completion to get Bash to fill in the rest of the name for you: start typing the file name and then hit tab.

 Open the man page for grep one final time and figure out how to get grep to print the line numbers (and the lines themselves) that match Transylvania and then do that.

-Joyce, James - Dubliners.txt.
+Joyce, James - Dubliners.txt

 Run that command on all .txt files in the current directory (using one of the wildcards for globbing).

-$ rm books nor
+$ rm books

 $ rmdir books

 steve@clyde:~$ rm books